Cost of Living in Eugene, OR, United States

 Apart from food and rent, people spend a lot of money on transportation and restaurants – since there are many people who are used to eating all three meals in restaurants.

-Utilities are also a big expense for an average person living in Eugene – as this is something that just has to be paid, like it or not.
+Utilities are also a significant expense for an average person living in Eugene – as this has to be paid, like it or not.

 Average Costs Breakdown